 Storage

-Red beans stew can be stored within a covered container within the refrigerator for 3-4 days.
-Leftover rice should be cooled quickly and placed in a food container.
+Leftover red beans can be stored within a covered container within the refrigerator for up to 3 days.
+Leftover rice should be cooled quickly and placed in a food container and stored for up to 1 day.

 Freezing